 There are two charts you need to check in the visa bulletin.
 They are:

 - Dates For Filing

 The chart displaying the “final action dates” represents the priority dates that have reached to the front of the line, and the corresponding green card applications are currently eligible for approval.

 “The ‘Dates for Filing’ chart indicates the eligibility criteria for applicants outside the U.S. to submit their green card application process with the National Visa Center (NVC), even if a green card is not yet available.
 The cut-off dates listed in the ‘Dates for Filing’ chart are slightly later (by 1-10 months) than those specified in the ‘Final Action Dates’ chart, allowing green card applicants to file their applications earlier.”

 Why Final Action Date & Dates For Filing is Important?

 “The U.S. Citizenship and Immigration Services (USCIS) has created the dates for filing chart specifically for individuals who are applying for green cards from outside the United States through a local U.S. consulate or embassy (consular processing).
 USCIS also maintains a dedicated webpage for green card applicants residing in the United States.
 This webpage specifies whether these applicants can submit their applications based on the dates for filing chart listed on the visa bulletin or if they must follow the dates indicated on the ‘Final Action Dates’ chart instead.”

-Green card applicants who live inside the U.S. can start their adjustment of status application by completing and submitting Form I-485, which is the application to register permanent residence or adjust status.
+Green card applicants who live in the U.S. can start their adjustment of status application by completing and submitting Form I-485, which is the application to register permanent residence or adjust their status.
 Along with this application, they can also apply for a work permit (Employment Authorization) or a travel permit (Advance Parole document).
 These benefits can provide the opportunity to work or travel outside the United States while waiting for a decision on their green card application.

 Country-Specific Column Details